crystal-lang/rfcs/text/0021-percent-array-literal-interpolation.md

 ---
-Feature Name: "`percent-array-literal-interpolation`"
+Feature Name: "percent-array-literal-interpolation"
 Start Date: 2026-02-25
 RFC PR: "https://github.com/crystal-lang/rfcs/pull/21"
 Issue:
 ---

-# Summary
+## Summary

 Add a variant of the existing percent array literal (`%w`) with interpolation support, indicated by an upper-case `%W`.

-# Motivation
+## Motivation

 Creating string arrays with the `%w` literal syntax is convenient, but limited because string values must be static.
 Introducing dynamic values requires mutating the array afterwards which adds more complexity.